Monday, May 11, 2015

-Certainly, there are known cultural assumptions that the writer ignores at her peril.
-The prologue of my first (unpublished) novel begins with the sound of a child knocking at her father’s study door.
+Certainly, writers ignore shared cultural assumptions at their peril.
+The prologue of my first novel begins with the sound of a child knocking at her father’s study door.
 I dared not render that as “Knock!
-Knock!” because readers inevitably would think of the knock-knock jokes they traded in childhood, guffaw, and close the book.
+Knock!” because it would make readers think of the knock-knock jokes they traded in childhood.
+They'd guffaw and close the book.

 But what of the ideas and tendencies individual readers bring in?